hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 - [ ] Add diagram

 ### The Problems Summarised

 We have two problems to solve:

-1. IMDG can't be pre-configured to specify hosts that are built at run-time.
+1. IMDG can't be pre-configured to specify hosts that are built at runtime.

 2. Data mirror copies need to be placed on machines that won't fail together.

 ## The Solution

 Eureka provides our solution!

-### Solution to Problem 1 - IMDG can't be pre-configured to specify hosts that are built at run-time
+### Solution to Problem 1 - IMDG can't be pre-configured to specify hosts that are built at runtime

+Eureka is a writeable registry.

+It is realistic to pre-configure the location of Eureka, as this is not a dynamic component.
+An environment, such a Production, might have a Eureka service but this will be a constant in the environment.
+It will not move about, and will be started before everything else.

+So, when an Hazelcast IMDG process starts it can know the location of the Eureka register, look in this registry to see which IMDG processes have already recorded their presence in this registry, and record itself in the registry for the subsequent IMDG processes to note.

-- [ ] Add text
+- [ ] Add diagram

 #### DNS aliases

 As an aside, DNS aliases is another way to solve problem 1.

 IMDG instance __A__ could refer to the machine that hosts IMDG instance __B__ with